martensonbj/react-intro/README.md

 ```
 Here we're using our stored variable ReactDOM because...shockingly...we want to render an HTML element onto the DOM.

 More explicitly, this line of code tells our app that we want to render the component `<ActionButton />` into our document within the div element with an ID of `#application`.
+Take a look at the `index.html` file and you'll see the empty `<div>` ready to render our React components.

 Note the line `text="Submit"`.
 This is what we've been referring to as a `prop`.
 It is an immutable property that will be passed down into the component and can be rendered within the JSX or HTML markdown.